 On Thursday, October 25, 2018, the Trinity Health Foundation of East Tennessee awarded over $923,000 in grants to 10 nonprofit organizations.
-These grants are the result of a year-long effort to stimulate projects related to Trinity’s mission of improving the physical, emotional, and spiritual health of East Tennessee.
-In March, 53 proposals were submitted and from those, 11 large and 11 small Phase I grant recipients were awarded over $200,000 in June for project planning and research.
-Phase I recipients were given a three-month period to further develop their projects with final proposals presented in September.
+These grants result from a year-long effort to stimulate projects related to Trinity’s mission of improving the physical, emotional, and spiritual health of East Tennessee.
+In March, 53 proposals were submitted; from those, 11 large and 11 small Phase I grant recipients were awarded over $200,000 in June for project planning and research.
+Phase I recipients were given three months to further develop their projects, with final proposals presented in September.
 This year, five large and five small Phase II grants were selected to receive implementation funding in Phase II.
 These awards emphasize the commitment of these organizations to address and remedy many of the challenges faced by the community.

 |2018 LARGE GRANT PHASE II WINNERS|